 Depression can have many causes, including internal factors like genetics, or negative personality.
 External factors, substance misuse, or trauma and loss.
 Common triggers include alcohol or drug use, and medical problems long-term pain, cancer or even sleeping problems.
 Stressful life events, like getting laid off, abuse at home or on the job, neglect, family problems, death of a loved one, or divorce, can send someone spiraling into depression.

-There are three main types of depression, Major depression, Atypical depression and Dysthymia.
-To be diagnosed with Major depression, you must demonstrate 5 or more of the primary symptoms for at least two weeks.
+There are three main types of depression, major depression, atypical depression and Ddysthymia.
+To be diagnosed with major depression, you must demonstrate 5 or more of the primary symptoms for at least two weeks.
 Atypical depression occurs in about a third of patients with depression, with symptoms including overeating, oversleeping, and feeling like you are weighed down.
-Dysthymia is a milder form or depression that can last for years if not treated.
-Other forms include the depression that's part of bipolar disorder, Postpartum depression, occurring after a woman gives birth, Premenstrual dysphoric disorder, occurring 1 week before a woman's menstrual period and Seasonal affective disorder, occurring in both males and females during the fall and winter seasons.
+Dysthymia is a milder form of depression that can last for years if not treated.
+Other forms include the depression that is part of bipolar disorder, postpartum depression, occurring after a woman gives birth, Premenstrual dysphoric disorder, occurring 1 week before a woman's menstrual period and seasonal affective disorder, occurring in both males and females during the fall and winter seasons.

 No matter what type of depression you have and how severe it is, some self-care steps can help.
 Get enough sleep if you can, exercise regularly, and follow a healthy, nutritious diet.
 Avoid alcohol and recreational drugs.
 Get involved in activities that make you happy and spend time with family and friends.
 If you are religious, talk to a clergy member.
 Consider meditation, tai chi, or other relaxation methods.